blackbaud-community/Blackbaud-CRM/CONTRIBUTING.md

 Below is an outline of the high level steps required to grab the code, begin making changes, and optionally contribute your work back to the community.

+* Have a basic understanding of Github.
+Additional details of our workflow are provided in the [detailed contributing document](CONTRIBUTING-DETAILS.md).
 * Make sure you have a [Github account](https://github.com/signup/free)
-* Additional details of our workflow are provided in the [detailed contributing document](CONTRIBUTING-DETAILS.md).
 * Fork - Fork the appropriate [blackbaud-community](https://github.com/blackbaud-community) repository using  GitHub.com.
 Now you've got your own version to play with.

 ## Make Changes